wallacemaia2007/WallaceMaia2007/README.md

 ## 🚀 About me

 Hello!
-I'm **Wallace Candido Maia Sousa**, an 18-year-old Back-End developer from Minas Gerais.
+I'm **Wallace Candido Maia Sousa**, an 18-year-old Fullstack developer from Minas Gerais.
 I'm currently pursuing a **Bachelor's degree in Information Systems** at UEMG and I'm passionate about creating technological solutions that make a difference.

-🔹 **Specialization:** Back-End Development with Java and Spring Boot
+🔹 **Specialization:** Fullstack Development with Java, Spring Boot and Angular
 🔹 **Passion:** Software architecture and RESTful APIs
 🔹 **Goal:** Contribute to projects that positively impact society
 🔹 **Mindset:** Clean code, best practices and continuous learning